ayush-gupte/cloud-portfolio/aws-core-projects/cloudwatch-monitoring/README.md

-## Project 3 — AWS EC2 Monitoring & Alerting
+# AWS EC2 Monitoring & Alerting

 ## Overview
 This project demonstrates monitoring an AWS EC2 instance using CloudWatch metrics and alarms, integrated with SNS notifications, and visualized through a CloudWatch dashboard.
 The goal is to implement a basic monitoring and alerting workflow similar to what is used in real production environments.